 Streamlined installation courtesy of the Altium Designer Installer.

-There are two key elements to installation, definable across the various pages of the installation wizard, allowing you to control what gets installed, and where:
+There are two key elements to installation that are definable across the various pages of the installation wizard, allowing you to control what gets installed, and where:

-Design Functionality - allowing you to specify which features are installed initially.
+Design Functionality - allows you to specify which features are installed initially.
 The PCB Design option provides the base software and core technologies required to perform PCB design.
 It is always installed and cannot be deselected.
-Use the remaining options to tailor the install to suit your needs.
-This will also have an impact on the initial installation time too!
+Use the remaining options to tailor the installation to suit your needs.
+This will also have an impact on the initial installation time.

-Install Location - allowing you to specify the destination folders for the install, in terms of both the Program Files and Shared Documents install locations.
+Install Location - allows you to specify the destination folders for the installation in terms of both the Program Files and Shared Documents install locations.
 These locations become especially important when installing multiple instances of Altium Designer.

 The installation itself is streamlined and expedient.
-This allows you to get installed, and up-and-running in the quickest time possible.
-Once installed, you can further refine your installation, in terms of available features and functionality.
+This allows you to get the software installed and up-and-running in the quickest time possible.
+Once installed, you can further refine your installation in terms of available features and functionality.

-Altium Designer includes a streamlined licensing system, enabling you to get licensed and up-and-running with your Altium Designer Software in a timely and efficient manner.
-The system offers various licensing types to meet, and suit, your licensing needs:
+Altium Designer includes a streamlined licensing system that enables you to get licensed and up-and-running with your Altium Designer Software in a timely and efficient manner.
+The system offers various licensing types to suit your licensing needs.

 On-Demand - client-side license acquisition is administered by an Altium managed server.

-Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server - a free, on-premise server that provides remote Altium product installation and license management.
+Private Server - client-side license acquisition is administered by the Private License Service of an Altium Infrastructure Server, which is a free, on-premise server that provides remote Altium product installation and license management.

 Facilitating the ability to enhance your Altium Designer instance, customization of the software is made possible through the concept of Extensions.
 This is a key concept of the system to understand.
-An extension is effectively an add-on to the software, providing extended features and functionality.
-A core set of features and functions are installed and handled transparently as part of the initial install, referred to as System Resources.
-In addition, Optional Extensions are available - packets of functionality that are optionally installed or removed by the user as required.
+An extension is effectively an add-on to the software that provides extended features and functionality.
+A core set of features and functions are installed and handled transparently as part of the initial installation, referred to as System Resources.
+In addition, Optional Extensions are available, which are packets of functionality that are optionally installed or removed by the user as required.
 It is the extension concept that enables the installation to be handcrafted in accordance with design needs.

-And inherent to the Altium Developer extension is the dedicated Developer Interface - the user interface for manging custom extensions.
-Part of this interface is a publishing feature that enables you to share those extensions securely with a wider audience through release to a global repository of extensions (a Global Extensions Gallery, if you will).
-This is a cloud-based Altium Repository and opens up the possibility for third party developers to offer and trade extensions for Altium Designer, through secure distribution, licensing, and installation of the extensions they craft.
+And inherent to the Altium Developer extension is the dedicated Developer Interface, which is the user interface for managing custom extensions.
+Part of this interface is a publishing feature that enables you to share those extensions securely with a wider audience through release to a global repository of extensions (a global extensions gallery, if you will).
+This is a cloud-based Altium repository and opens up the possibility for third-party developers to offer and trade extensions for Altium Designer through secure distribution, licensing, and installation of the extensions they craft.

 The global repository of extensions can be accessed through the AltiumLive Partner Dashboard at https://apps.live.altium.com.
 The Dashboard exposes a newly-published extension to other registered users, such as those in a company group, by providing controlled distribution and (if necessary) licensing of the extension.

-Within Altium Designer, management of extensions for the software is performed from within the dedicated Extensions & Updates view, accessed by clicking on the control at the top-right of the workspace and choosing the Extensions and Updates command from the menu.
+Within Altium Designer, management of extensions for the software is performed from within the dedicated Extensions & Updates view, which is accessed by clicking on the control at the top-right of the design space then choosing the Extensions and Updates command from the menu.

-Accessing the Extensions & Updates area - command central from which to efficiently manage the functionality available to the software.
+Accessing the Extensions & Updates area - command central from where you can efficiently manage the functionality available in the software.

-The Extensions & Updates view can also be accessed directly from the License Management view, by clicking on the Extensions and Updates control, below the available licenses listing.
+The Extensions & Updates view can also be accessed directly from the License Management view by clicking the Extensions and updates option below the Available Licenses listing.

-We all can appreciate using examples to get us up-and-running with specific aspects of the software.
-At times, such examples showcase a feature, or set of features, that makes the learning curve a little less steep.
+We all can appreciate using examples to get us going with specific aspects of software.
+At times, such examples showcase a feature or set of features that make the learning curve a little less steep.
 In a similar fashion, we like to have access to a pre-developed set of libraries, giving us a boost in the choice of components we can use 'out-of-the-box'.

-A selection of example designs are installed as part of the initial installation.
-In a standard default installation of the software, these can be found in the \Users\Public\Documents\Altium\AD18\Examples folder of the installation.
-Further reference designs, design components, and board templates, are available through various sections in the Design Content area of the Altium website:
+A selection of example designs is installed as part of the initial installation.
+In a standard default installation of the software, these can be found in the \Users\Public\Documents\Altium\AD21\Examples folder of the installation.
+Further reference designs, design components, and board templates are available through various sections in the Design Content area of the Altium website:

 Legacy reference designs, built at the launch of Altium Designer 10, can be downloaded here.
 These include a number of simulation and scripting examples.
-Bear in mind that these are legacy and not updated.
+Keep in mind that these are legacy and are not updated.

 Installing Multiple Instances of the Software

-Once the base version of Altium Designer is installed on a computer (e.g. 18.0.9), you can either update to a subsequent version (e.g. 18.0.10), or that subsequent version can be installed as a fresh and distinct instance.
-The Installation System supports the concurrent installation of different instances of the software.
-The beauty of installing different version instances is that it enables you to quickly access a previous version directly, and independently, whereas an update effectively replaces the earlier version with the later one.
+Once the base version of Altium Designer is installed on a computer (e.g., 21.0.x), you can either update to a subsequent version (e.g., 21.0.x +1), or that subsequent version can be installed as a fresh and distinct instance.
+The installation system supports the concurrent installation of different instances of the software.
+The beauty of installing different version instances is that it enables you to quickly access a previous version directly and independently, whereas an update effectively replaces the earlier version with the later one.